 Welcome to the Back-to-School Green Meals page!
 Back to school is the perfect opportunity to encourage children and families to develop healthy eating habits that will last a lifetime.
 On this page, you will find recipes, snack ideas, lunch box notes and more to get you started.

 Healthy Back-to-School Meals

-Crisp apples, sweet potatoes, ripe raspberries, and perfect pumpkins: Fall into autumn with healthy back-to-school meals!
+Crisp apples, sweet potatoes, ripe raspberries and perfect pumpkins: Fall into autumn with healthy back-to-school meals!
 Last year, the Maryland State Department of Education (MSDE) awarded more than $4.2 million in federal funds to more than 180 Maryland elementary schools across the state to help children build lifelong healthy eating habits.
-The funds, made available by the U. S. Department of Agriculture’s Fresh Fruit and Vegetable Program (FFVP), expand student access to fresh fruits and vegetables in participating schools.
+The funds, made available by the U. S. Department of Agriculture’s Fresh Fruit and Vegetable Program (FFVP), expanded student access to fresh fruits and vegetables in participating schools.